authelia/authelia/docs/configuration/duo-push-notifications.md

         integration_key: ABCDEF
         secret_key: 1234567890abcdefghifjkl

-The secret key is shown as an example but you'd better set it using an environment variable as described [here](./secrets.md).
+The secret key is shown as an example, you also have the option to set it using an environment variable as described [here](./secrets.md).

 [Duo]: https://duo.com/